abenkhadra/bcov/README.md

   - We have a [post][link-llvmdev] on the llvm-dev mailing list.
 It briefly introduces **bcov** and discusses potential future work.
   - This blog [post][link-post1] elaborates on the availability of function definitions in stripped binaries.
   - You can find our ESEC/FSE'20 talk [here][link-talk].
 The slide deck (with transcript) is also [available][link-slide-deck].
+  - A sample set of binaries that we patched using `bcov` is available [here][link-samples].
+However, the complete set of benchmarks is available on our archival [repository][link-benchmarks].

 ## Software prerequisites